Martyn's Law (Protect Duty)

 When does it come into force?

 The Act received Royal Assent in 2023, but the duties do not come into effect immediately.
 The government has indicated a phased implementation, with Enhanced Tier duties expected first, followed by Standard Tier.
-Exact commencement dates are set by secondary legislation — keep an eye on GOV.UK announcements and your local authority for updates.
+Exact commencement dates are set by secondary legislation; keep an eye on GOV.UK announcements and your local authority for updates.

 There will be a transition period to give businesses and event organisers time to prepare.
+Craft fair and market organisers should use this lead-in time to build a simple security plan rather than waiting for commencement day.

 What happens if you do not comply?